 Unlike source based incremental loading, all records will be copied over from the source.

-One, two, or all of these situations may occur depending on how the incremental load is configured, but they will occur in the order listed above.
+One, two, or all of these functions may occur depending on how the incremental load is configured, but they will occur in the order listed above.

-Again, new fields will not be populated nor old fields refreshed in existing records where no change is detected.
+Again, new fields will not be populated nor old fields refreshed in existing records where no change is detected in the source.